near/docs/docs/roles/developer/building.md

 - Use your own development environment to create dApps
   - Beginner: [TestNet](/docs/local-setup/local-dev-testnet)
   - Advanced: [Local Node](/docs/local-setup/local-dev-node) (independent of TestNet)
-- Follow our introductory [JavaScript SDK Guides](/docs/roles/developer/examples/nearlib/guides) to
+- Follow our introductory [JavaScript SDK Guides](/docs/roles/developer/examples/near-api-js/guides) to
   - Create an account
   - Authenticate with NEAR Shell
   - Prepare your developer playground (a single HTML file with inline JavaScript)
-  - Explore levels of abstraction in `nearlib`
+  - Explore levels of abstraction in `near-api-js`
   - Send yourself money (after hacking on our wallet storage to learn how it works)
 - Follow our end-to-end guided walkthroughs to
   - [Zero to Hero](/docs/tutorials/zero-to-hero)